vijayluxmimaddheshiya/GuessingGame/README.md

 ## *Vijay Luxmi*

-**Guessing Game** Guessing Game is is a game to choose the bigger number.
+**Guessing Game**: Guessing Game is is a game to choose the bigger number.

 Time spent: **2** hours spent in total